 Most ordinands follow our core integrated pathway, this is the classic full time residential formation experience that you will find described across this website.
 The core integrated pathway is compatible with any of the academic awards available to ordinands and enables ordinands to develop secure foundations for ministry through an appropriate balance of worship in community, academic study, placements in church and other contexts, and in-house teaching focused on integrating this range of experience for lifelong ministerial practice.
 If you follow our core integrated pathway we will work with you and your DDO to shape your formation at Westcott House to respond to your own sense of calling, the areas for growth that have been identified for you in discernment, and the needs of the church.

-From September 2022 we are also able to offer full-time residential context based training at Westcott House for ordinands whose formation would benefit from an intentional shift of emphasis towards time in context.
+We are also able to offer full-time residential context based training at Westcott House for ordinands whose formation would benefit from an intentional shift of emphasis towards time in context.
 This pathway enables deep engagement with mission and ministry in a local parish, alongside depth of study and formation in the sacramental, inclusive, and diverse community of Westcott.

 Full-time residential context based training works within the existing full time residential pathway at Westcott House.
 A shift of emphasis towards time in a ministerial context is supported by focused teaching attending to the integration of this experience with the theology of ministry.
 Modules in corporate engagement with context and mission and ministry in urban and rural contexts are all co-taught with ERMC and learnt alongside full-time context based students at ERMC.